COVID-19 pandemic in Vermont: Government response

 On March 10, the Vermont State Emergency Operations Center was activated.
 On March 13, a COVID-19 task force was set up and Governor Phil Scott issued Executive Order 01-20 which declared a State of Emergency until April 15.
 The Executive Order limited visitors to nursing homes, assisted living residences, residential care homes, and specific care facilities.
 It also suspended traveling by state employees for non-essential government business and prohibited most mass gatherings, excluding transit, most offices, and grocery and commercial stores.
 The National Guard was also activated.
 Additionally, the Vermont General Assembly voted to adjourn until March 24 to prepare for the virus.

-On March 15, Governor Scott ordered all schools in Vermont to be closed and all school activities to be cancelled no later than Wednesday, March 18, and lasting through at least April 6.
-On March 16, Governor Scott announced his emergency declaration would be amended to limit public gatherings to either 50 people or 50% occupancy.
-Also on March 16, Burlington Mayor Miro Weinberger declared a state of emergency for Burlington and ordered all bars and restaurants to close Tuesday starting at 6:00am and continuing for at least 24 hours.
-All nonessential city services will also be suspended from Wednesday, March 18, through at least April 6.
+On March 15, Scott ordered all schools in Vermont to be closed and all school activities to be cancelled no later than Wednesday, March 18, and lasting through at least April 6.
+On March 16, Scott announced his emergency declaration would be amended to limit public gatherings to either 50 people or 50% occupancy.
+Also on March 16, Burlington Mayor Miro Weinberger declared a state of emergency for Burlington and ordered all bars and restaurants to close on the 17th, and part of the 18th.
+All nonessential city services were also suspended from March 18 through at least April 6.

-On March 17, Governor Scott ordered the closure of all Vermont child care programs, except for those that serve people "essential" to responding to the pandemic, through April 6.
+On March 17, Scott ordered the closure of all Vermont child care programs, except for those that serve people "essential" to responding to the pandemic, through April 6.
 Essential persons included healthcare providers, criminal justice personnel; public health employees; firefighters; Vermont National Guard personnel; other first responders and state employees; and staff and providers of necessary childcare services.

-On March 20, Governor Scott announced that he would be working with the state legislature to develop a loan program through the Vermont Economic Development Authority (VEDA) for businesses impacted economically by the pandemic.
+On March 20, Scott announced that he would be working with the state legislature to develop a loan program through the Vermont Economic Development Authority (VEDA) for businesses impacted economically by the pandemic.
 He also announced that Vermont businesses could apply for economic injury disaster loans through the Small Business Administration (SBA).
 The Vermont Department of Public Service released a "Public Wi-Fi Hot Spot Map" to enable people in Vermont to find places to access the Internet for free.
 Vermont state officials also stated that the number of available beds statewide had increased to 500 and the number of available ventilators had increased to 240.

-On March 21, Governor Scott ordered the closure of gyms and similar exercise facilities, hair salons, spas and tattoo parlors by 8 pm on March 23.
+On March 21, Scott ordered the closure of gyms and similar exercise facilities, hair salons, spas and tattoo parlors by 8 pm on March 23.
 He also extended his earlier executive order to restrict gatherings to no more than 10 people.
-On March 23, Governor Scott ordered the Vermont National Guard and the Vermont Emergency Operations Center to set up a medical "surge site" to respond to COVID-19 cases.
+On March 23, Scott ordered the Vermont National Guard and the Vermont Emergency Operations Center to set up a medical "surge site" to respond to COVID-19 cases.